PtFEM/PtFEM.jl/README.md

 I use PtFEM when referring to the book and PtFEM.jl when referring to the Julia package.

-PtFEM is a very versatile toolkit to numerically solve problems consisting of physical components using FEM methods (to distinguish it from systems primarily focused on solving symbolic partial differential equations).
+PtFEM is a very versatile FEM toolkit to numerically solve problems consisting of physical components (to distinguish it from systems primarily focused on solving symbolic partial differential equations).

 PtFEM.jl is the central package in the Github [PtFEM organisation](https://github.com/PtFEM).
 More details on the plans for the PtFEM organisation are given in  [FUTURES](https://github.com/PtFEM/PtFEM.jl/blob/master/FUTURES.md).